tasemgt/top-songs-de-pipeline/README.md

 About the Dataset
 ================
-This project leverages a comprehensive [Billboard Top Songs](https://www.kaggle.com/datasets/samayashar/billboard-top-songs/data) dataset, which includes metrics like total streams, daily streams, genre, release year, TikTok virality, sentiment analysis of lyrics, and musical features like danceability and energy.
+This project uses the simple [Billboard Top Songs](https://www.kaggle.com/datasets/samayashar/billboard-top-songs/data) dataset, which includes fields like songs, total streams, daily streams, genre, release year, TikTok virality, sentiment analysis of lyrics, and musical features like danceability and energy.
 However, this raw data alone is not readily usable for insights or decision-making.

 Problem Description